amunrarara/Awesome-Links/README.md

 #### Jack Herrington AKA Blue Collar Coder | THE React Guy, and more | https://www.youtube.com/@jherr

+#### Containerized Dev Environments with Docker | Create and configure a Docker container to spin up an isolated, deterministically-generated instance of the ideal dev environment for each product / microservice | https://learn.microsoft.com/en-us/training/modules/use-docker-container-dev-env-vs-code/

 # Info Sources

 #### Fireship | Check out their daily Code Report | https://www.youtube.com/@Fireship